 authority to kill Nero.
 But Nero did not wait to be caught and asked a trusted libertus to kill

-him: Qualis artifex pereo! (what an artist dies in me!) were his last words according to Svetonius.
+him: Qualis artifex pereo! (what an artist dies in me!) were his last words according to Suetonius.

 Nero had grand plans for rebuilding Rome and he even considered renaming the city Neropolis.
 While he is mainly remembered

-for his Domus Aurea and for the temple he dedicated to Claudius, Nero also redesigned the Forum by straightening
+for his Domus Aurea, Nero also redesigned the Forum by straightening

 Via Sacra and by opening Via Nova, a new street parallel to Via Sacra.

-The following external links show works of art portraying characters and events
+The following links show works of art portraying characters and events